organicpencil/bge-netplay/README.md

 # bge-netplay
 A library for building multiplayer prototypes in Blender's built-in game engine.

+**Only the minesweeper example is kept up-to-date with current.
+The others may not work.**

 Documentation and examples are lacking.
 The API is subject to change.  *I wouldn't use it yet.*

 What it does: